-Focus and its service providers continue their efforts to complete the technical studies and field investigations required to answer the remaining Series II questions by the MELCC on the Environmental and Social Impact Assessment (ESIA) study for the Lac Knife project, a critical component of the Québec government environmental review process.
+Focus and its service providers continue their efforts to complete the technical studies and field investigations required to answer the remaining Series II questions by the MELCC on the Environmental and Social Impact Assessment (ESIA) study for the Lac Knife project, a critical component of the Québec government environmental review process, the next stage in the development of the project

 Focus continues to communicate, meet, and listen to local communities and will be increasing these efforts over the coming months as part of the ongoing ESIA study for the Lac Knife project.
-Focus's partnership with MU-Conseils will assist the Company develop effective strategies to engage communities, build constructive relationships and achieve social acceptability for the Lac Knife project.
+Focus's partnership with Mu-Conseils will assist the Company develop effective strategies to engage communities, build constructive relationships and achieve social acceptability for the Lac Knife project.
 Once the environmental review and public consultation processes are completed successfully, the next stage in the development of the Lac Knife project will be detailed engineering and preparations for engineering, procurement, and construction management (EPCM).